2001zhaozhao/vibe-kanban/README.md

   full-screen workspace view.
 Left click still shows a preview of the workspace just like before.
 * Fixed a bug where agent logs from one workspace appears to show up in another workspace if directly switching between workspace previews in the Kanban page.
-* When pasting multi-text into the title of a new issue in the kanban board, any additional lines will overflow into the description.
+* When pasting multi-line text into the title of a new issue in the kanban board, any additional lines will overflow into the description.
 * Added the ability to archive workspaces in the kanban board issue-linked workspace dropdown.
   This saves several clicks every time you are done with a task but did not merge into the main branch